 Associated species: short-snouted seahorse, pipefish, juvenile commercial fish species (bass, bream, flatfish), algae, crustaceans, urchins and starfish.

 Location: English Channel (offshore)

 Designation will protect: Subtidal coarse and mixed sediments.

 Associated species: anemones, starfish, worms, bivalves.

-Each and every stakeholder has the opportunity to comment on this consultation which can be seen here on the Defra website.
+Each and every stakeholder was invited to comment on the consultation.
+For more information click here for the Defra website.

 Read more about Marine Protected Areas in Dorset here.